DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 </model-viewer>

 ### 5. Education

 With the current travel limitations due to covid and budget constraints, it may be difficult for graduates to get valuable on-site experience.
-An alternative to this could be a creating an AR portal
+An alternative to this could be a creating an AR portal into an operations center or a model of a jacket.

 ### 6. Hot Desking

 Using object detection, the global coordinates in the VR space can be locked to a fixed object in space.
 This allows tags or information to be connected to desks.
 The tags can be connected to a database and allow for dynamic updating of the office layout.